pyodide/pyodide-blog/content/posts/rust.md

 64 bit integer arguments have to be turned into a pair of 32 bit integers by a "legalizer" trampoline function.
-On the other side, a WebAssembly `dynCall` legalizer wrapper is generated that takes a function pointer, converts the appropriate pairs of 32 bit integers into 64 bit integers, and makes an onwards call.
+On the other side, a WebAssembly `dynCall` legalizer wrapper is generated that takes a function pointer, converts the appropriate pairs of 32 bit integers into 64 bit integers, and makes the onwards call.

 These `dynCall` functions are only generated for code in the main WebAssembly